 B.A., UC Santa Cruz (1995); M.A., University of Florida (1998); Ph.D., Northwestern University (2004); Postdoctoral Fellowship, University of Chicago (2004-2005)

 Dr. Snodgrass regularly teaches one introductory class (Evolutionary Medicine [ANTH 175]) and one upper-division course (Human Growth and Development [ANTH 369]).
-He co-directs UO's Center for Global Health and as part of his position as Associate Vice Provost for Undergraduate Research and Distinguished Scholarships he directs the Office of Distinguished Scholarships and the Center for Undergraduate Research and Engagement (CURE).
+He co-directs UO's Center for Global Health, is core faculty in the Global Health minor program, and as part of his position as Associate Vice Provost for Undergraduate Research and Distinguished Scholarships he directs the Office of Distinguished Scholarships and was the founding director of the Center for Undergraduate Research and Engagement (CURE).

 Lab Location: Pacific 12